Line Graph - When to Use It?

 Download and try awesome chart maker:

 When to use a line graph?
-Below shows the situations that you need to visualize your data with a line graph.
+The situations that you need to visualize your data with a line graph are shown below.

 Scientific invention and findings come from doing repeated experiments, recording and analyzing experiment data, deducting an assumption and then doing more experiments and verifying the data to prove the assumption.
 When doing an experiment, researchers usually record the detailed data results in a table rather than a line graph.
 As you can see, a table is not intuitive enough to show the trend.
 From the line graph recording experimental data below we can make an assumption that the temperature of the liquid decreases fast in the first fifty minutes, and after that, it keeps stable in about 20℃.